 - In the Hey Arnold! episode "Wheezin Ed", this happens near the end, where Harold is rolling and his butt fills up the screen before he runs over everyone.
 There are also other cases.

 - The Berenstain Bears theme songs:

-- Used in 1985, where a bear in purple overalls walks into the screen.
+- Used in 1985, where a random bear in purple overalls walks into the screen.

 - And the theme song in 2003, where Papa Bear is riding a unicycle, but runs into the screen, filling it with his entire face.

 - From "The Eggpire Strikes Back":